divinofire/DatabaseOnSD/README.md

 - Made by Divino Fire, https://github.com/divinofire/

 ## Practical Usage
-- tiny spreadsheet for IOT systems
+- offline spreadsheet for IOT systems
 - credential storage
 - alternative long String storage
-- weather logging
+- weather logging and retrieving
-- temperature logging
+- temperature logging and retrieving
 NB: For logging purposes only with no intention to read back the logged data using the microconroller, consider using the bare SD library.